zexuanmarilyn/pokemongame/README.md

-# pokemon game
+## Pokemon Game - backend logic

-# this is an attempt at replicating some of the simpler logic in a Pokemon game, including the following features:
+### this is an attempt at replicating some of the simpler logic in a Pokemon game, including the following features:

 - Pokemon battle (including HP loss logic depending on Pokemon type - limited to Grass, Fire, Water type)
 - mimicing a scenario where a Pokemon has fainted